Disputes and appeals

 What happens when we look at the decision again?

-- When you ask us to look at the decision again, we will check that the decision is correct
+- When you ask us to look at the decision again, we will start by checking that the decision is correct

 - A different member of staff will usually do this